-PHOT 203 C LIGHTING AND STUDIO TECHNIQUES
+PHOT 203 C STUDIO LIGHTING TECHNIQUES

-Advisory: PHOT 103 C or MMPH 103 C. This course acquaints the student with lighting and studio techniques as commonly used in professional photographic applications.
+Advisory: PHOT 103 C. This course acquaints the student with lighting and studio techniques as commonly used in professional photographic applications.
 The emphasis will be on light and the use of lighting equipment in both studio and location situations. \$20.00 Materials Fee - PAYABLE AT REGISTRATION.